-It seems everyone has a kettle grill in their yard or shed!
+It seems everyone has a kettle grill in their backyard or shed!

 We do! and we love using it!
 It’s a classic!